badcafe/reload-static/README.md

 ```

 Note that if you pass a callback, and there is an error serving the file,
-node-static *will not* respond to the client.
+reload-static *will not* respond to the client.
 This gives you the opportunity
 to re-route the request, or handle it differently.

 For example, you may want to interpret a request as a static request, but if